pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --type [owned|permanent|all]  Defines whether the command filters owned,  permanent, or all objects for the response.
                                     Default: all

-      -s, --summary                 Show only summary count of instances This option is mutually exclusive with options:
+      -s, --summary                 Show only summary count of instances.
+This option is mutually exclusive with options:
-                                    (--detail).
+                                    (--detail, --names-only).

       -d, --detail                  Show more detailed information.
 Otherwise only non-null or predefined property values are displayed.
-It applies to both MOF and TABLE output formats This option is mutually exclusive with options: (--summary).
+It applies to both MOF and TABLE output formats.
+This option is mutually exclusive with options: (--names-only, --summary).

       -h, --help                    Show this help message.